 After a busy and productive month (I started an internship in January and attended two workshops), a rejuvenating spa treatment was well-deserved.
 Having tried the Chi Spa at the Shangri-La in Abu Dhabi I thought to give their Dubai spa a try for my next spa review.
 And I’m glad that I did, only for the treatment standard though.
-There were some issues at the spa facilities, which include:

 - The private plunge pools at the spa’s wet room facility don’t have water jets in them.
 So, they don’t have the same effect as a Jacuzzi.
 The water in them is still.